tinedevera/ithinkweb-exam/README.md

 ## Optional (for bonus points)
 - Say for example, we need a feature where we can display featured products.
 How would you go about implementing this feature?
 (You don't need to write code for this, just describe how would you implement it)

+- I will implement this feature by adding a column (feature) on products table that has a boolean data type which can be updated by admin users through edit product page.